opendatalab/MLLM-DataEngine/engine_pipeline/README.md

 In this step, we use GPT-4 to classify the questions in the A-OKVQA validation set into 18 categories.
 For further details regarding these 18 categories, please refer to the provided [paper](https://arxiv.org/pdf/2308.13566.pdf) or explore the code directly.

 We have already classified the A-OKVQA validation set, and you can download the output from [Google Drive]([https://drive.google.com/file/d/1RCQbCTIcdwqTJSmrZYlocXP87aDH3hgn/view?usp=drive_link](https://drive.google.com/file/d/1RE8nyVzXhIG7GMrYyKiQv10vY-gud2TK/view?usp=drive_link)).
-Therefore, there's no need to rerun this code if you're using A-OKVQA; you can simply use the downloaded classified validation set during model inference.
+Therefore, there's no need to rerun this code if you're using A-OKVQA; you can simply use the downloaded classified validation set during model evaluation.

 For reference, here is the script we executed to classify the A-OKVQA validation set: